alexkokkinos/scenario2/README.md

 ## Purpose

-This project uses Terraform to build a Scenario 2 VPC, launch a number of instances, and start the Hello World docker container on each desired
+This project uses Terraform to build a Scenario 2 VPC, launch a number of instances, and start the Hello World docker container on each desired EC2 Instance.

 ### AWS Account Charges Ahead!